TimSC/pgmap/README.md

 Installation
 ------------

-The tools to configure and import the postgis database are here: https://github.com/TimSC/osm2pgcopy (This will eventually be merged into this library and pycrocosm.)

 To use this library using Python 2 (note: python 3 support is planned):

 	sudo apt install libpqxx-dev rapidjson-dev libexpat1-dev python-pip swig3.0